How To Start A Small Business In Sri Lanka

 Register your business

 Now comes the legal part.
 Depending on your business type, you may need to take extra steps and register your business.
-If you’re looking to register your business in Sri Lanka, there are three options available for you, sole proprietorship, Partnership, and Private Limited registration.
+If you’re looking to register your small business in Sri Lanka, there are three options available for you, sole proprietorship, Partnership, and Private Limited registration.
 However, most businesses choose sole Proprietorship or Private Limited registration as they are the easiest options.

 Sole Proprietorship